ThirumuruganE/ntcp/README.md

 in case tkinter is not installed. install tkinter

 ## How to Use
-1. Take the region of interest DVH values i.e. volume and dose in .xls format.
+1. Take the region of interest(e.g.optic chiasm) DVH values i.e. volume and dose in .xls format.
 The name of column should be in lower case as shown below.(volume and dose)

 ![readme](https://user-images.githubusercontent.com/26036836/72164318-79ae0400-33eb-11ea-9239-f1817b7794f4.png)